ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

     - Who is one person you can

-The unknown market vs the tranlsated market?
+The unknown market vs the known market?
+An uknown market is a hypothesis, you should not treat it as reality.

+The known market is the market that you have

 Priority of Problem Pain: